fpmsecom/WooCommerce/README.md

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.

-PaymentNetwork Woocommerce Plugin
+First Payments Woocommerce Plugin
 ==============

-This module enables the use of https://gateway.example.com payment gateway using the Woocommerce project http://www.woothemes.com.
+This module enables the use of https://gateway.firstpayments.co.uk payment gateway using the Woocommerce project http://www.woothemes.com.

 COMPATIBILITY
 ------------